 All avocados sold in New Zealand are grown in New Zealand the main avocado growing regions are Northland and the Bay of Plenty.
 Click here to find out more about our avocado growersWhen is the New Zealand avocado export season?

 The main export season is between August and February but avocados can be supplied year round in New Zealand.

 Demand for avocados in New Zealand has increased as more people discover their amazing health benefits and versatility.
 Prices for avocados in New Zealand can change as a result of supply and demand.
 As with all fresh produce, prices fluctuate with the supply throughout the year and avocado volumes vary from season to season.
 Check our this video for more information.

 Why do I sometimes see such bad quality avocados in the supermarket?

-This is because supermarkets need extensive education on the handling and storage of avocados.
-This is a difficult task as produce managers and staff seem to have a high turnover, so any training gets lost along the way after a few position changes.
-Avocados need to be handled very carefully - more carefully perhaps than any other fruit in the produce section and as such they do not always get the care they need because they get treated like the other more resilient fruits.
+Avocados need to be handled very carefully - more carefully perhaps than any other fruit in the produce section and as such they do not always get the care they need because they get treated like the other more resilient fruit.
+If you see poor quality avocados in your local supermarket, we suggest that you speak to the produce staff in the store as they may be unaware of the issue without feedback from shoppers.